ccao-data/data-architecture/dbt/models/tax/docs.md

 {% docs table_tif_distribution %}
 TIF EAV, frozen EAV, and distribution percentage by tax code.

+This table is only populated with years up to 2024, when the Clerk changed their TIF distribution methodology to calculate TIF increment at the PIN level.

 Used within the [PTAXSIM](https://github.com/ccao-data/ptaxsim) package and database.